 William Brunskill began his career as a hangman, working as an assistant to Edward Dennis.
 At the time, Dennis, was the principal and official executioner for London and Middlesex.
 During Dennis’s career — from 1771 to 1786 — one of his busiest days was 2 February 1785.
 On that day, Dennis was assisted by Brunskill and hanged 20 men.
 Dennis had an impressive record during his several years, as he was responsible for the death of 201 offenders.
 However, Brunskill would be responsible for more deaths than Dennis and his career would last nearly 30 years — 1786 to 1815.
 Moreover, during Brunskill’s appointment as principal and official executioner, he executed an astonishing 537 convicted criminals.

-Brunskill assumed the position of principal hangman on 22 November 1786 the day after Dennis died.
+William Brunskill assumed the position of principal hangman on 22 November 1786 the day after Dennis died.
 On that day, Brunskill successfully hanged seven men.
 However, reports are that Brunskill, while a sober and thoughtful man, was not necessarily the best hangman.
 He suffered several execution mishaps during his career.
-One mishap occurred after the British Lieutenant Governor of Gorée Island, named Joseph Wall, was sentenced to die for the fatal flogging of one of his soldiers.
+One mishap occurred after the British Lieutenant Governor of Gorée Island, named Joseph Wall, who was executed in 1802, the same year that Madame Tussaud left France for England.
+In Wall’s case he was sentenced to die for the fatal flogging of one of his soldiers.
 Brunskill strung him up, but unfortunately, the noose knot slipped.
 It took the poor condemned man 15-30 minutes of convulsing and struggling before he entered heaven.
-Of his execution one paper stated:
+Of his execution the Bury and Norwich Post stated:

 “Mr. Wall was very meanly dressed, in an old grey coat, black pantaloons, and white stockings, and appeared much affected with his awful situation … A white handkerchief, forming a bandeau, concealed the upper part of his face from the spectators. — He remained only three or four minutes on the platform before it fell under, and left him suspended.
 Owing to the rope slipped a little, as was supposed, he was a considerable time in dying, during which he appeared to be much convulsed.
 The handkerchief that was put into his hand to drop as a signal, he continued to hold till taken from it by the execution half an hour after he was suspended.
 On being cut down, his body was put into a cart, and given to the surgeons for dissection.”

 Fortunately, not all of Brunskill’s hangings were so poorly executed.
 He successfully hanged the famous traitor Colonel Edward Despard and his co-conspirators who had joined with the United Britons movement and schemed to assassinate George III in 1802.
-Newspapers again did not mention Brunskill by name, but they did provide these details:
+Newspapers again did not mention William Brunskill by name, but the Bury and Norwich Post did provide these explicit details:

 “In about a quarter of an hour the platform fell, and left the bodies suspended; in which state they remained about half an hour, when they were cut down and decapitated with an axes, the operation beginning with that of the Colonel, after which the heads were successively examined by the execution, making the usual proclamation — ‘This is the head of a traitor,’ and designating each by his name.
 A little after ten the whole of the fatal ceremony was over, the latter part of the sentence being dispersed with, and the bodies were placed in coffins arranged in a row to receive them.
 It was altogether an awful spectacle, and it is hoped the dreadful necessity will never recur of exhibiting to the eyes of Englishmen such another.”